 If it was clear from the outset that the risk-based approach promoted by the European Union to regulate AI was designed to promote a market rather than protect fundamental rights, at least we could hope that the most dangerous uses of AI systems, along the lines of facial recognition, would be banned for carrying “unacceptable risks”.
 In any case, this was a demand from dozens of NGOs and more than 250,000 European citizens united in the Reclaim Your Face coalition, and what the Commission initially hinted at.

 Here again, with the complicity of other EU players, France has worked to keep any claims in this area at bay, leaving a free hand to police forces and the surveillance industry.
 An analysis of the text suffices to illustrate this point.
 Article 5, which lists the various prohibitions that remain, does indeed outlaw “the use of real-time remote biometric identification systems”.
 Article 5.2 here seems to cover many algorithmic videosurveillance (AVS) applications.
 But, on the one hand, any use of such systems can escape this narrow wording as soon as it is conducted not in real-time.
-And here again, exceptions drastically reduce the scope of the ban: the real-time use of facial recognition will indeed be possible when the aim is to find victims “of kidnapping, trafficking or sexual exploitation of human beings, as well as the search for missing persons”, if the aim is to prevent “a specific, substantial and imminent threat to the life or physical safety of physical persons”, or to prevent “a real and present or real and foreseeable threat of terrorist attack”.
-So many feet in the door that could easily be extended to new situations in the future.
+And here again, exceptions drastically reduce the scope of the ban: The use of real-time facial recognition will be possible to find victims of “kidnapping, trafficking or sexual exploitation of human beings, as well as to find missing persons”, or to prevent “a specific, substantial and imminent threat to the life or physical safety of natural persons ” (article 5.1.h).
+It is also authorized to prevent “a real and present or real and foreseeable threat of terrorist attack”, but also as part of criminal investigations to find suspects of a whole range of offenses punishable by more than four years’ imprisonment, including sabotage, organized crime, murder, and many others.
+These are the kind of feet in the door that are likely to be extended to new situations in the future.

 What’s more, in this area, intelligence agencies and the military are freed from all constraints.
 This is also the case for scientific research teams, who will be able to “innovate” at will.
 Article 2.3 on the scope of the regulation states that it does not apply to AI systems developed for “scientific research purposes”, nor to those used for “military, defense or national security purposes”.
 Yet another set of holes in the racket.